-- For children with a Statement of SEN or an Education, Health and Care plan, applications are handled by the local authority special needs team. - For children with SEN but without a Statement of SEN or an Education, Health and Care plan, families apply for admission to a school through the normal application process.
+- For children with Education, Health and Care plan, applications are handled by the local authority special needs team. - For children with SEN but without an Education, Health and Care plan, families apply for admission to a school through the normal application process.